bgoonz/docs-collection/github/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/https-cloning-errors.md

 ---
 title: HTTPS cloning errors
-intro: 'There are a few common errors when using HTTPS with Git.
-These errors usually indicate you have an old version of Git, or you don''t have access to the repository.'
+intro: "There are a few common errors when using HTTPS with Git.
+These errors usually indicate you have an old version of Git, or you don't have access to the repository."
 redirect_from:
   - /articles/error-the-requested-url-returned-error-403/
   - /articles/error-the-requested-url-returned-error-401/